francescopinotti92/cpp_phylotracking/README.md

 # Running the code

 We wrapped the code to generate BD trees in a python module (`pysimBD`).
 To compile the code into a module, open the terminal and move to this folder, then type `make`.
 Please make sure to install `pybind11` before that and modify the `makefile` variables `CXX`, `CXXFLAGS`, `INC` and `EXT` to match the specifics of your system.

+There is also a jupyter notebook that shows how to simulate a tree and plot it.